Part 2: Objects and Properties

 5. Your default save location may be in C:/ProgramData/... and this folder may be hidden.
 To unhide it, you must select the option in your File Explorer to show all hidden folders.
 Consult the help for Microsoft Windows to select that option.

 6. Specify the Archive Date by entering it in the text field or using the drop-down menu.
-In the case, change the year to the previous year (e.g. if it's 2023, change it to 2022).
+In this case, change the year to the previous year (e.g., if it's 2024, change it to 2022).

 7. Click Update.
 If an archive is not available for the specified date, the archive for the next newest data is used instead.